timmichels/opi/GOVERNANCE.md

 #### TSC Meetings

 The TSC shall hold one or more public meetings each month.
-All contributors to, or sponsors of, Diamond Bluff shall be entitled to attend these meetings.
+All contributors to, or sponsors of, the OPI Project shall be entitled to attend these meetings.
 Public meetings will have a public agenda to which members of the community may reasonably add items.